the-blue-alliance/the-blue-alliance/docs/Setup/WSL-Guide.md

 ### Initial setup

 This doc was written on `Windows 10 Version 2004 (OS Build 19041.388)` using WSL 2 running Ubuntu 20.04.
-This was not testing on WSL1 and we highly recommend using WSL2.
+This was not tested on WSL1 and we highly recommend using WSL2.

 Powershell: